Slade1995/Processing-Phone-list-App/README.md

 # Processing-Phone-list-App
-Note: you will need to create a txt file with data for the program to work.
-It is a very baisc app but i thoufht it was quite cool how it all worked.
+It is a very baisc app but i thought it was quite cool how it all worked.
 This java app uses a txt file to read through the data and displays the information based on the method names. i will list the methods and what they do below:

  readData() reads the data file content and populates the list of SmartPhone instances.